 It is the center opening of the eye which helps in the entry of light into the eye.
 The pupil-aperture regulates the amount of light entering the eye.
 The opening in the center of the iris is called a pupil.
 An iris is a structure inside the eye that provides Gunn’s or to the eye.
 It helps in allowing the light to enter the eye so that it can fall on the retina so that we can see the object.

-The pupil inside the eye is perfectly round in shape and exactly equal in size.
-The light which passes through the pupil and falls on the retina gets completely absorbed by the retina so the pupil is black in colour.
+The pupil-aperture inside the eye is perfectly round in shape and exactly equal in size.
+The light which passes through the pupil and falls on the retina gets completely absorbed by the retina so the pupil-aperture is black.

-The cataract condition can also be detected if the pupil is either cloudy or pale in colour.
+The cataract condition can also be detected if the pupil-aperture is either cloudy or pale in color.
 This is because the lens is present behind the pupil inside the eye which gets clogged or opaque during a cataract.
-The normal colour of the eye can be restored if the cataract has been treated completely through the help of an Intraocular lens which replaces the cloudy or opaque lens.
+The normal color of the eye can be restored if the cataract has been treated completely through the help of an intraocular lens which replaces the cloudy or opaque lens.

-The pupil can also change its colour i.e, it can appear red in colour in some photos due to light produced by flashlight while taking a photo.
+The pupil-aperture can also change its color i.e., it can appear red Gunn’s rein some photos due to light produced by flashlight while taking a photo.
 The appearance of red eyes depends on the side of the gaze while taking a photo.

 The iris and pupil work in coordination to check the amount of light entering the eye.
 It acts as the aperture from where the light enters the eye and the iris as the diaphragm which controls the light by changing the size of the aperture.

 Its size is maintained by a set of muscles that is present in the iris.
 To check the size of the aperture, one muscle reduces the size and another one increases the size.
 This is also called construction and dilation of the pupil-aperture.